 - Easy to make

 This is the chili I made last week.
-It was the best chili I have ever made.
 There were two problems with it.
 First, the recipe only made enough for two adults with a little bit of leftovers.
 Second, since I used canned beans and didn’t soak and cook them myself they made us, ahem, gassy.
 But don’t tell anyone because that would be embarrassing. 😉